 Should You Follow the 20/10 Rule for Debt Management?

 Carrying the right of amount of debt (if really there is such a thing) is important for your financial health and for your credit score.
-If your debt payments are too high you could overstress your budget and have a hard time meeting your other financial goals.
-When it comes to credit cards, carrying too much debt is harmful to your credit score.
+High debt payments can overstress your budget and leave you struggling to meet your other financial goals.
+Plus, when you consider that carrying too much credit card debt is harmful to your credit score, it becomes critical to come up with a strategy for lowering your outstanding balances.
 Following the 20/10 rule can help you keep your debt in check.

 What Is the 20/10 Rule?